How to Buy An Investment Property in New York City

 Some renters purchase a duplex or a multi-unit property and live in one of the units.

-This can be a good way to get started in the real estate investment circuit, and it’s certainly better than throwing your money in a black hole, aka, paying rent.
+This can be an excellent way to get started in the real estate investment circuit, and it’s certainly better than throwing your money in a black hole, aka, paying rent.

-There are thousands of beautiful multi-family houses that can make a convenient first go at investing.
+Thousands of beautiful multi-family houses can make a convenient first go at investing.

 Hopefully, you will select quiet, respectful tenants to fill the other units!

-Apartments with one or two bedrooms are generally easier to rent, as tenants looking for smaller units make up a large percentage of the prospective population.
+Apartments with one or two bedrooms are generally more affordable, as tenants looking for smaller units comprise a large percentage of the prospective population.

-Bigger units command a higher price, but their vacancy period can be longer as fewer tenants shop for bigger units.
+Bigger units command a higher price, but their vacancy period can be longer as fewer tenants shop for bigger teams.

-That said, the tenant mix for larger units can be less transient, as it encompasses the population with families who want to settle for a longer period.
+That said, the tenant mix for larger units can be less transient, as it encompasses the population with families who want to settle for a more extended period.

-Studios also tend to be a good bet for a first investment as they’re generally in high demand, and it’s easy to fill one with a professional.
+Studios also tend to be a good bet for a first investment as they’re generally in high demand, and filling one with a professional is easy.

 Remember: rent in NYC is determined by the number of bedrooms, not the size!